swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

 ### **Deploying the broker**

-Using the **packaged-template.yaml** file generated in the previous step, you can now deploy the required serverless resources into the broker account.
+Using the **packaged-template.yaml** file generated in the previous step, you can deploy the required serverless resources into the broker account.
+Pior deployment you need to set-up Amazon Cognito.

+1. To create a User Pool and Hosted UI, and App Integration with Hosted UI fallow the guid described on the page]https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-integration.html.
+The solution uses **Authorization code** grant only.
+You can skip the **implicit**.
+For time being please use when deploying Hosted UI please use a dummy *Allowed callback URLs*.
+This will be replaced once Cloud Formation stack has been deployed.
+When User Pool and App Integration has been deployed please make a note note of the following information from the AWS Console:
+		* **Token signing key URL**: The URL with the signing keys.
+This can be found on the main page of your user pool.
+		* **User pool ID** : The user pool id requried for Amplify library.
+This can be found on the main page of your user pool.
+    * **Client Id**: The client ID of the SPA application you created.
+This can be found on the "App Integration" tab of the user pool in the "App client list".
+    * **Audience**: Cognito sets the audience to be equal as the **Client Id**.
+		* **Issuer**:  ?

-1. Navigate to the AWS CloudFormation console.
+2. Navigate to the AWS CloudFormation console.
 Choose the US East (N. Virginia) Region, and then choose **Create Stack**.
 Select **With new resources**.

-2. Choose **Upload a template file,** select your CloudFormation stack file, and then choose **Next**.
+3. Choose **Upload a template file,** select your CloudFormation stack file, and then choose **Next**.

-3. Enter the stack name and values for the other parameters, and then choose **Next**.
+4. Enter the stack name and values for the other parameters, and then choose **Next**.
 The parameters are defined as follows:
     1. **Group setup**
         1. **SearchPrefix:** Group search prefix (i.e. *aws-temp*).
 All groups should be created with this prefix to simplify the identification of roles in AWS that are accessed through the federated authentication process.
         2. **ReviewerGroup**: Group for determining *Reviewer* authorization.